iriediese/sef21_2/README.md

 ### Background

-This is the second assingment in the course Software Engeneering Fundamentals (DD2480) at KTH Royal Institude of Technology.
+This is the second assignment in the course Software Engineering Fundamentals (DD2480) at KTH Royal Institute of Technology.

 ### Tech/Framework used